Ayush1M/E-commerce-Product-Page/README.md

 * To switch large product image by clicking on thumbnail images.
 * Add items to the cart.
 * Remove items from the cart.
+* Add a Carousel for mobile devices to slide through images.

 ## Screenshot